VicentePerezSoloviev/EDAspy/README.md

 ## Getting started

 #### Prerequisites
-R must be installed to use the multivariate EDA with Bayesian networks, with the following installed libraries: c("bnlearn", "dbnR", "data.table")
+R must be installed to use the "optimization.multivariate" subpackage, with the following installed libraries: c("bnlearn", "dbnR", "data.table")
 To manage R from python, rpy2 package must also be installed.

 #### Installing